bkcno/UCB_DataViz_HW/20_HW_Tableau/records_data.md

-    CHECKPOINT: The Bottom 10 Starting Stations Are:
+    Result: The Bottom 10 Starting Stations Are:
     ________________________________________________

 <div>